razor313/ios-card-factory-challenge/README.md

 ## Expectations

+- You should implement the challenge using Objective-C
 - We want a clean, readable and maintainable code
-- You may choose to code in either Swift 4.2 or Objective-C

 ## Tests